Seasonal Sounds

 My downstairs neighbor smokes less in the cold; I seldom hear the flicking of her lighter.

-The sound of rain is a dramatic change, loud with tones and tempos.
+The sound of wind and rain is a dramatic change, loud with tones and tempos.

-The late night gravel of a vixen calling her mate over laughter of holiday gatherings.
+The late night gravel of a vixen calling her mate.
+Her scratchy cry carries over laughter of holiday gatherings.

 Falling snow brings my awareness closer in.

-Before winter came, I was wary of sitting outside during the cold months but closing each day bundled up in layers of clothing and blankets quickly became a calming ritual.
-Lulled by cold and breathing brisk air my mind is quiet.
-This cleared the way for many dreams.
+Before winter came, I was wary of sitting outside during the cold months, averse to feeling cold.
+But closing each day bundled up in layers of clothing and blankets has become a calming ritual.
+Lulled by cold and brisk air my mind became quiet and cleared the way for vivid dreams.

 February temperatures rose above freezing accompanied by an increase in traffic.
-People moving as our blood warms.
+People move as our blood warms.

 In mid-March, after months of quiet nights, the frogs sang.
-I was so excited to hear them - it was like seeing friends you haven’t seen in a long time.
+I was so excited to hear them - it was like reuniting with friends.

-Peepers continued to sing through early May then quieted, letting through the rustling of young leaves and squeaking creatures in the night.
+Peepers continued to sing through early May when they gave way to the rustling of young leaves and squeaking creatures in the night.

-A single cricket began to sing in early June.
+A single cricket sang in early June.
 The songs of frogs and crickets are so familiar to me, woven into the soundtrack of my childhood.
 It has taken 40 years to notice that frogs sing first through spring before turning the stage over to crickets in June.
 I am so glad to know the nuance of these songs.

 At some point during the winter, I knew this practice would be with me for a long time.